5 Tips: How to Choose a Summer Camp for Your Child

-You’re eyeing camp programs for your CityKid this Summer, but sometimes navigating the nuances of camps can be as overwhelming as planning a Disney trip...
-Will they be in for a summer of excitement or boredom?
+You’re eyeing camp programs for your CityKid this summer, but sometimes navigating the nuances of camps can be as overwhelming as planning a Disney trip... will they be in for a summer of excitement or boredom?
 What if it’s too expensive?
-How do you know if it’s the right fit for them?
+How do you know if it’s the right fit?

-Here are 5 tips for how to choose the right summer camp for your child:
+Here are 5 tips for choosing the right summer camp for your child:

 1. Start with your kiddo’s interests.

 If your camper has shown interest in areas like art, music, or sports, summer camps are the perfect time to hone those skills.
-Fishers Parks & Recreation has partnered with handcraft artist and fashion designer (and CityMom alum!), Sewful Cheryl.
-She will guide campers through everything from creating their own cosplay and fiber arts to photo design and using natural dyes.
+Indy Parks has options for interest specific camps.
+Head here and select your child’s interest!

 2. Know that smaller, half-day, or hour-long camp options are out there.

-If you’re looking to ease kids into a camp experience, consider starting with an abbreviated vs. full-day.
+If you’re looking to ease kids into a camp experience, consider starting with an abbreviated vs. full-day camp.
 Local schools like Bishop Chatard and Park Tudor offer half-day camps in sports, theater, and robotics.
 The Indianapolis Art Center hosts casual, 2-hour “Make it, Take it” classes!

 3. Searching for more?
 Some camps also have pool time, field trips, and other excursions.